The E Major 7 chord is a less commonly known chord when first learning to play guitar. You may often see this written as E Maj 7 on sheet music.

 Every Major 7 chord is built upon the chord tones 1, 3, 5, and 7.
 These chord tones can also be thought of as the scale degrees related to a Major scale.

 For example, an E Major 7 chord has the chord tones E, G#, B, and D#.
+This is essentially an E Major chord with an added 7th chord tone.

 Here is the formula for Major 7 chords below.

 In contrast, minor 7 chords contain the chord tones 1, b3, 5, and b7.
-For example, an E minor 7 chord would contain the chord tones E, G, B, and D. However, we will only be covering the different Major 7 chord variations in this post.
+For example, an E minor 7 chord would contain the chord tones E, G, B, and D. However, we will only be covering the different Major 7 chord variations in this lesson.

 Now that you know what notes belong to the chord structure, let’s look at how to read the chord charts.